FStarLang/FStar/doc/book/part4/part4_pure.rst

    transition system for how programs in a language execute, i.e. an *operational* view of the program.
 Denotational semantics ascribes denotations (meaning) to programs in some target domain.
-Finally, the axiomatic semantics describes the meaning of a program as its logical interpretation.
+Finally, the axiomatic semantics defines the meaning of a program as its logical interpretation.